 • healthy with a body mass index (BMI) 32 or less

-A gestational surrogate mother is also known as a gestational carrier.
+A gestational surrogate is also known as a gestational carrier.
 She carries a child conceived through in-vitro fertilization (IVF) using the eggs from an egg donor or the intended mother.
-The child will not be genetically related to the gestational surrogate.
+The child will not be genetically related to the gestational surrogate who is never actually considered the legal mother.

-Becoming a surrogate requires a uniquely capable and nurturing woman — someone who is keenly aware that raising m is one life’s greatest joys.
+Becoming a surrogate requires a uniquely capable and nurturing woman — someone who is keenly aware that raising a child is one life’s greatest joys.
 The desire to share that joy with another family is what motivates our surrogates and is what inspires our work at ARTparenting.
-For help making your decision, read our article, “Becoming a Surrogate Mother: Is it Right for Me?”
+For help with your decision, see “Becoming a Surrogate: Is it Right for Me?” and get a closer look by reading personal stories from our surrogates.

 We are grateful for your interest.
-If you'd like to learn more about our surrogacy program in Washington, DC, we would love to hear from you.
+If you'd like to learn more about surrogacy in Washington, DC, we would love to hear from you.

-To begin the conversation, please fill out our short SURROGATE FORM or call us at 301-217-0074.
+To begin the conversation about becoming a surrogate, please fill out our short SURROGATE FORM or call us at 301-217-0074.

 For more information, call Meryl at 301-217-0074.